AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 You can then retrieve your execution plan by using an EXPLAIN ANALYZE.
 For more information on this, refer to [PostgreSQL documentation](https://www.postgresql.org/docs/9.4/using-explain.html).

-The **[!UICONTROL Diagnostic mode]** will also provide recommendation on how to create an index with the help of a filter expression if the following happens during your workflow execution:
+If you have a sequence scan in this query, the **[!UICONTROL Diagnostic mode]** will also provide recommendations on how to create an index with the help of a filter expression.
+The following two conditions must be met during your workflow execution to trigger recommendations:

-* The query takes more than 1 minute to execute.
-* You have a sequence scan in the query.
 * The sequence takes more than 40% time of the query.

 * The resulting rows after the sequence scan are less than 1 % of the total rows present in the table.

 ![](assets/wkf_diagnostic_4.png)